Carrington2000/carrington2000.github.io/phonicsplus.md

 </p>

 ## What can you do with this tool?
-- Gather a quick and easy to read snapshot of student decoding knowledge
+- Instantly see a clear snapshot of each student’s decoding knowledge, saving time on assessment.
-- Identify and monitor individual student decoding achievement
+- Confidently track individual progress to inform timely teaching decisions.
-- Automatically keep up to date with priority students.
+- Stay effortlessly updated on priority students without extra admin work.
-- Identify specific strengths and areas for growth.
+- Pinpoint each learner’s strengths and growth areas to guide targeted instruction.
-- Ensure alignment between decoding skills and appropriate decodable readers at your school.
+- Match students with the most appropriate decodable readers to accelerate progress.
-- Unearth gaps or areas of concern for to spotlight opportunities for intervention.
+- Spot gaps early and act quickly with focused intervention strategies.
-- Be given suggested student groupings or pairs who are working at similar levels of achievement.
+- Group or pair students at similar achievement levels to maximise peer learning opportunities.
-- Determine student mastery of pre-code High Frequency Words necessary for early reading.
+- Ensure students have mastered key pre-code high-frequency words for a strong start in reading.

 ## Watch how to get started
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ?si=DsIudnEbD4oYo2UO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>